DCODE-ARMY/GAN/README.md

 - [Usage](#usage)
 - [Technologies Used](#technologies-used)

+   With proper GPU resources, further hyperparameter tuning, and experimenting with different architectures, the results can be significantly improved

 ## **Overview**
 The **GAN Experimental Project** aims to train GANs with a very small dataset (around 100 samples) to generate realistic images.
 This approach can be particularly useful for data augmentation in scenarios where there are limited samples available for training a classifier.
 The project experiments with Wasserstein GANs and Adaptive Data Augmentation, demonstrating the potential of these techniques even with limited computational resources.